-Dr. T. William Lester is Associate Professor of City and Regional Planning at the University of North Carolina, Chapel Hill.
-His research interests are broad within the field of urban and regional economic development, but generally focus on the role of social institutions and policy interventions in reducing income inequality and promoting balanced economic growth.
+Dr. Lester’s research interests are broad within the field of urban and regional economic development, but generally focus on the role of social institutions and policy interventions in reducing income inequality and promoting balanced economic growth.
 He is also an expert in policy evaluation and impact analysis.

 Dr. Lester is also engaged in numerous projects that study the potential for environmental solutions to generate meaningful employment opportunities in the so-called “green economy.”
 This work takes the form of academic publications, original policy proposals, and project-based consulting using IMPLAN.

-Dr. Lester received a PhD in City and Regional Planning from the University of California, Berkeley in 2009 and a Masters of Urban Planning and Policy (MUPP) from the University of Illinois at Chicago (2001) and a Bachelor of Arts from the University of Pennsylvania (1999).
+He received a PhD in City and Regional Planning from the University of California, Berkeley (2009), a Masters of Urban Planning and Policy (MUPP) from the University of Illinois at Chicago (2001), and a Bachelor of Arts from the University of Pennsylvania (1999).

 Affiliations: Center for Urban and Regional Studies